Have you always wanted to write – a novel, a short story, a memoir – but never got beyond the first few pages?

 Jo-Anne Richards (Cape Town) is an internationally published novelist with a PhD in Creative Writing from Wits University.
 Her novels include The Innocence of Roast Chicken, Touching the Lighthouse, Sad at the Edges, and My Brother’s Book and The Imagined Child.
 Six of her short stories have been published in collections.
 She ran the Honours programme and taught writing skills in the Wits University Journalism Department for fifteen years and has supervised in the Wits and Cape Town Creative Writing Masters.

-Richard Beynon (Johannesburg) is a story consultant and an award-winning film and television scriptwriter with a long and accomplished career in the industry.
+Richard Beynon (UK/Johannesburg) is a story consultant and an award-winning film and television scriptwriter with a long and accomplished career in the industry.
 He has written for – or headed the storytelling teams of – many of country’s most popular soaps, dramas and comedies.
 These include S’gudi snaysi, Going Up, Soul City, Isidingo, Scandal, Rhythm City and Isibaya.
 He has lectured on writing for film and television at Wits.

 Jo-Anne and Richard founded All About Writing in 2007 and offer courses, both online and face-to-face, that promote good writing.
 They include creative writing and scriptwriting courses, intensive online writing workouts, coaching and mentoring programmes as well as workshops and writing retreats including our annual retreat in Venice, Italy.